polakowo/vectorbt/README.md

 8961.008555963961
 ```

-The crossover of 10-day SMA and 50-day SMA under the same conditions:
+The crossover of 10-day SMA and 50-day SMA:

 ```python
 fast_ma = vbt.MA.run(price, 10)